stevenbenner/jquery-powertip/_posts/06-01-01-Tooltip-CSS.md

 #### Fixed width

-It is recommend, but not required, that tooltips have a static width.
-PowerTip is designed to work with elastic tooltips, but it can look odd if you have huge tooltips so it is probably best for you to set a width on the tooltip element or (if you have short tooltip text) disable text wrapping.
+It is recommend that tooltips have a static width.
+You should set a width on the tooltip element or (if you have short tooltip text) disable text wrapping.
 For example:

 {% highlight css %}
 #powerTip {